 Less of a rule and more something to be aware of is how lodges handle the daily park fees payable to the Department of Wildlife and National Parks.
-Fees differ between international residents, SADC citizens and locals, and while they’re almost always incorporated into the cost of all-inclusive stays, they may be charged as an additional expense for those arriving in their own vehicle.
+Fees differ between international residents, SADC citizens, and locals.
+While they’re almost always incorporated into the cost of all-inclusive stays, they may be charged as an additional expense for those arriving in their own vehicle.

 If you’re flying directly into a lodge on a transfer, it’s important to note that most chartered flights have a maximum luggage allowance.
-12kg per person is the normal limit, and for light aircraft flights only soft bags are allowed.
-Soft bags are important because of the small packing space available.
+12kg per person is the standard limit, and for light aircraft flights, only soft bags are allowed.
+Soft bags are essential because of the small packing space available.
 A large, tough, dustproof duffle bag usually works very well.

-Basic rules for game drives follow the same standards as the rest of Africa – don’t get out the vehicle unless instructed, and don’t disturb the animals.
-Specific lodge or safari rules will be thoroughly explained by your guide.
+Basic rules for game drives follow the same standards as the rest of Africa – don’t get out of the vehicle unless instructed, and don’t disturb the animals.
+Your guide will thoroughly explain specific lodge or safari rules.
 They’re never draconian and always have guest safety in mind.